Build a Successful Trade Show Booth

 But for a successful event, you must have a well-designed booth to provide the most exposure and garner the most attention.
 The following list comprises the essentials and a few extra ideas to help your business reap the benefits of a trade show.

 1. Location, Location, Location

-When preparing your design, you have to know the square footage that you are working with.
-This information will be valuable when determining the size of signs, posters, tables, and all other props and products that will be needed to fill the space.
+When preparing your design, you must know the square footage you are working with.
+This information will be valuable when determining the size of signs, posters, tables, and all other props and products needed to fill the space.

-A large, visible, and clear sign that can be seen and read from a distance is one of the most essential elements of your design.
-Obviously people need to know who you are and what services or products your business provides.
-Ensure that your sign (or poster or banner) matches your branding and includes your trademarks to allow for recognition.
-Also if you have a slogan that will help people remember who you are and what you sell to be sure to include that on the sign or have it visible somewhere else.
-These purposes of these elements are to provide for name/product/and service recognition.
-Trademarks, signature looks, and branding all help customers to remember your company.
+A large, visible, and clear sign that can be seen and read from a distance is one of the essential elements of your design.
+People need to know who you are and what services or products your business provides.
+Ensure that your sign (or poster or banner) matches your branding and includes your trademarks for recognition.

-It is essential that your booth has plenty of available and portable information readily at hand.
+Your booth must have plenty of available and portable information readily at hand.
 Buy plenty of flyers, brochures, postcards, and business cards to distribute at the trade show.
-Some people may be very interested in your product, but for whatever reason, they do not have time to stay and chat with you, or you may be busy discussing your services with another potential client.
-You want every person who stops by your booth to have access to information and leave knowing why your company, your products, and your services are the best out there.
+Some people may be very interested in your product, but for whatever reason, they do not have time to stay and chat with you.

 4. Catch the Eye